New feature: You can search captions for a word or phrase and.

 Also note: If you do use a mobile device (Android or iOS) as 'Chromecast controller',

-can sometimes prevent that.
-Try this: Instead of using the viewer's "full-screen" button, to get the TV-image to fill more of the TV-screen area, try manipulating the size of the browser
+You can prevent that.
+Instead of using the browser's "full-screen" button, to enlarge

+the TV-image to fill more of the TV-screen area, try manipulating the size of the browser

 window, by stretching it (i.e. use either 'ctrl_+ / ctrl_- or touch-and-spread two fingers)

 Hope you enjoy your TV-viewing device!
 This "HTML-5 video" page should be viewable in all of the major browsers:

 [ yes : Chrome, Opera, Firefox/Mozilla, Edge (new-edition: version 78 and above) ]